Crawford County Airport

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned RSV by the FAA but has no designation from the IATA.

 History

-The airport was built by the United States Army Air Forces during 1942/43 as an axillary airfield for George Army Airfield, near Lawrenceville, Illinois.
+The airport was built by the United States Army Air Forces during 1942/43 as an auxiliary airfield for George Army Airfield, near Lawrenceville, Illinois.
 It was known simply as George Army Airfield Auxiliary #4.
 The two runways in use today were built during that period.

-It was used to help train medium bomber and transport pilots, who used it for emergencies on it or practiced touch-and-go landings.
-It was not manned, and at the end of World War II it was simply abandoned and the land turned over to local authorities, like many other small auxiliary airfields.
+The airport was used to help train medium bomber and transport pilots, who used it for emergencies or practiced touch-and-go landings.
+It was not manned, and at the end of World War II, it was simply abandoned; the land turned over to local authorities, like many other small auxiliary airfields.

-About 1951, Crawford County developed the current airport from the former military airfield.
+In June 1948, under the Surplus Property Act of 1947, the Army transferred the airport and its facilities to the city of Robinson to maintain airfield operations.
+The city managed the airfield until July 1961.
+In December 1959, a local referendum established the Robinson Community Airport Authority (RCAA).
+After the RCAA's incorporation in July 1961, the city handed over airport operations to the authority.
+The RCAA operated the airport from 1961 to 2007.
+In fall 2006, the Illinois State Legislature amended the Illinois Airport Authorities Act, dissolving the RCAA and transferring its responsibilities to the newly formed Crawford County Airport Authority (CCAA).